 We use cookies to improve your experience on our website.
 If you continue without changing your settings, we'll assume that you are happy to accept all cookies on the CLC website.
 You can change your settings at any time.

-The CLC encourages Solicitors and FCILEx Practitioners with relevant specialist experience to consider converting to CLC regulation.
+The CLC encourages Solicitors and CILEx regulated FCILEx Practitioners with conveyancing and probate specialist experience to consider converting to CLC regulation.
 CLC Lawyers are regulated by a specialist regulator with a rule book tailored to Conveyancing and Probate practice.

 Applicants must hold a current and valid membership or practising certificate free from conditions and provide information about their most recent year’s CPD, which should support the licence type they are applying for (Conveyancing or Probate).